oelin/flare/README.md

 </div>

-# Flare: Flexible, streamed access to big data
+# Flare: Progressive streaming of large datasets

-Flare supports streamed access to big data by partitioning datasets into bite-sized chunks which can be read asynchronously.
-The locations of stream chunks are stored in lightweight YAML files called *playlists*.
+Flare is a tiny protocol for streaming large datasets over HTTPS.
+It works by partitioning datasets into bite-sized chunks which can then be read asynchronously.
+The locations of individual chunks are stored in lightweight YAML files called *playlists*.
 Given a playlist, any portion of a dataset can be read without loading the whole file into memory 🥳👌.

 ## Introduction